 This is far deeper than sadness for a few days.
 This is not laziness and it’s different to not sleeping for one or two nights.
 As mentioned it’s a cluster of symptoms, present at the same time for at least two weeks, and it affects your functioning to the point where it is not only noticeable by the individual but by those around them as well.
 However, many individuals “function” with depression, and hide it very well – which makes it challenging to detect.
 This clinical picture can be given the diagnosis of MDD or a MDE (major depressive episode), but this is only a name of the cluster of symptoms describing the experiences.
 This does not mean that Major depressive disorder is forever.
 Not in my clinical experience anyway.

-The way I like to explain it is that, with appropriate treatment, (whichever that appropriate fit is for the individual) – they can build up resilience, coping skills, and self awareness to either reduce the harsh impact of depression or seek support to be proactive in preventing full blown episodes.
+The way I like to explain it is that, with appropriate treatment, (whichever fit is appropriate fit for the individual) – they can build up resilience, coping skills, and self awareness to either reduce the harsh impact of depression or seek support to be proactive in preventing full blown episodes.
 We can also learn to adapt our lifestyles to recognize risk factors and stressors.
 So in my view, MDD need not be forever.
 Labels and diagnoses can be very validating for many in capturing and acknowledging the difficulty they authentically experience.
 But for others, it can feel like a damning target on their back where the stigma becomes too overwhelming.
 The picture below captures what a number of people living with MDD can feel.